 B their commitment to privacy makes them deeply unwilling to reveal to public opinion pollsters how much they actually know about politics.

-C they spend a great deal of time each day consuming nonpolitical content on television.
+C they spend a great deal of time each day consuming nonpolitical content on the internet.

 Question #22